-(Unless otherwise indicated, copies of the above specifications, standards, and handbooks are available from the Standardization Document Order Desk, 700 Robbins Avenue, Building 4D, Philadelphia, PA 19111-5094.)
+(Copies of these documents are available online at http://assist.daps.dla.mil/quicksearch/ or from the Standardization Document Order Desk, 700 Robbins Avenue, Building 4D, Philadelphia, PA 19111-5094)

 2.2.2 Other Government documents, drawings, and publications.
-The following other Government document forms a part of this document to the extent specified herein.
-Unless otherwise specified, the issues are those cited in the solicitation.
+The following other Government documents, drawings, and publications form a part of this document to the extent specified herein.
+Unless otherwise specified, the issues of these documents are those listed cited in the solicitation or contract (see 6.2).